vcync/modV-Workshop/README.md

 * Load the shader from Diana & Eliza
 * ISF
    * Provide a guide on how to load your own shaders + parameterize them into modV (advanced)
-      * And mention this one for people that are way to fast

 ### Use blending to make logo visible